BENNNZO/ryne-delete-all-extention/README.md

 # Ryne Toolkit Extention
+Simply put this extension makes ryne better!
 This extention aims to add quality of life updates to Ryne.
 Anything from auto focusing on the text elements to re-styling the website.
 All of the settings are able to be toggled on and off easity by turning it off in the extention popup and refreshing the page

 ## Features
 - Auto place your cursor in the text area (works on both chat and humanizer pages)